tytydraco/yessleep/out/I_Clean_Cabins_on_a_Tourist_Submarine_and_its_Expensive_in_More_Ways_than_One.md

 "Some people don't know what's important anymore," I said, the words drawn out of me.

-The creature's joy settled in my ribs, it's purpose seemingly fulfilled.
+The creature's joy settled in my ribs, its purpose seemingly fulfilled.

 I smiled, but it felt forced.